denisejwu/cse15l-lab-reports/lab-report-3.md

 }
 ~~~

 The reason being why the code wasn't working because it wasn't getting the expected output in other words it wasn't revsering the array at all.
-For example, if I were to test this code previously, and input the array {1,2,3} as the input it should return {3,2,1} instead it return {1,2,3
+For example, if I were to test this code previously, and input the array {1,2,3} as the input it should return {3,2,1} instead it return {1,2,3} therefore it isn't doing what it was supposed to do which was reversing the array.

-part 2
+Part 2
-consider the commands less, find and grep and choose one. go online and find 4 interestin command-line options or alternate ways to use the command I chose.
-To find information about the commands, a simple Web search like “find command-line options” will probably give decent results.
-There is also a built-in command on many systems called man (short for “manual”) that displays information about commands; you can use man grep, for example, to see a long listing of information about how grep works.
-Also consider asking ChatGPT!
+The command I will be using is grep.

+1. hfhjd
+2. hjfdk
+3. kahfud
+4. hdfuhd

+Soureces that were use based on the link